-This body fat calculator is a tool designed to help you estimate the percentage of body fat in your total body weight.
-If you ever wondered what is your body fat percentage, this is a perfect place to find out.
-We will explain to you in detail not only what is the importance of this information, but also how to calculate the body fat (including some alternative methods for measuring it) and give you some general guidelines regarding reducing your body fat.
+This body fat calculator is a tool designed to help you estimate what percentage of your total body weight is body fat.
+If you have ever wondered what is your body fat percentage, this is a perfect place to find out.
+We will explain to you in detail not only what is the importance of this information but also how to calculate your body fat (including some alternative methods for measuring it) and give you some general guidelines regarding reducing your body fat.

 It is actually adipose tissue; its main function is to store energy in the form of lipids, but it cushions and insulates your body, too.
 Your body stores two types of fat: essential and storage body fat.
 The former is necessary to support life and reproductive functions.
 Essential body fat is substantially higher for women because of childbearing and hormonal functions.
 Storage body fat is the mass of additional accumulated fat.
 It does not mean that this type of body fat is unnecessary, though - part of it protects your abdomen and internal organs.